Laha-Dibyendu/Schematic_Map-Data-Visualization/README.md

 * Elements of the city
 * Visual hierarchy
 * Details: Icons, Typography, Legend, Context
-You can see some of the previous schematic map exercises for reference.
+You can see some of the previous [schematic map exercises](https://github.com/mapschool/course/issues?q=label%3A%22Schematic+Map%22+is%3Aclosed) for reference.

 # Solution :
 # Schematic_Map-Data-Visualization
- An assignment from the course Data Visualization
+ An assignment from the course Data Visualization.
+The assignment is made using Figma.

 ## Location :
 #### Katwa, West Bengal